 Instructions

-- INSTANT POT: Set instant pot to 45 minutes on high pressure.
+- INSTANT POT: Set the instant pot to 45 minutes on high pressure.
 Let it naturally release.
-Shred the meat using two forks.
-You can skim the fat if you like, or use it for dipping tortillas, before frying them (traditional).

-- SLOW COOKER: You could also place this in a slow cooker for 6-8 hours.
+- SLOW COOKER: Place this in a slow cooker on low for 8 hours.

-- Serving Options: BOWL OF STEW: you could serve this as a hearty stew (feel free to thin this out with a little more broth if you prefer) in a bowl, topped with cilantro, radish, cucumber, chopped onion or pickled onion, cotija cheese or sour cream and lime.
+- BOWL OF STEW: (feel free to thin this out with a little more broth if you prefer) Serve in a bowl, topped with cilantro, radish, cucumber, chopped onion or pickled onion, cotija cheese or sour cream and lime.
 (Fresh chopped things add good texture.)

 Notes

-Use dry mild chilies like Guajillo and Pasilla Chiles, to add flavor and depth – but not too much heat.
+Chilies: Use dry mild chilies like Guajillo and Pasilla Chiles to add flavor and depth – but not too much heat.
 (Feel free to use other dried chilies, paying attention to heat level.)
 Add Chipotle for more heat and smoky flavor.
 If you want a milder stew, I suggest using only Guajillos (like 6).
 You can always add more spice at the end (cayenne, chili flakes, chipotle powder) if not sure.
-Using dried chilies really makes this dish.
+Using dried chilies really makes this dish, but they must be toasted and simmered to remove bitterness.

 If you prefer a brothier stew, you can always add more chicken or beef broth at the end of cooking, seasoning with a little more salt.